Amazing Ways To Format Cells in Excel 2007

 Conditional formatting enables you to format significant amounts of data quickly and easily – while still being able to distinguish different types of data.
 You can create rules for the formatting options that will allow Microsoft Excel to auto-format for you.
-Here are the three simple steps followed in this example.
+You really only have to follow three simple steps.

 image_317.jpg

-3. Select your rules.
+Step 3: Select your rules.
+There are Highlight Cells Rules and Top/Bottom Rules at the top that let you do comparisons with values.
 For this example, we imposed three rules.
 The first was that any value greater than $200 was green.

 image_318.jpg